 It has nevertheless been well known from a number of numerical and analytical studies that quantum annealing improves the performance, if not exponentially, of solving many combinatorial optimization problems in comparison with classical simulated annealing.

 It is not necessary for quantum annealing to follow the instantaneous ground state.
 Evaluation of computational complexity based on the energy-gap analysis would clarifly only part of the capabilities of quantum annealing.
 Indeed, the above-mentioned solution to the binary-tree problem does not follow the instantaneous ground state.
 In other words, adiabatic quantum computation (AQC) is a subset of quantum annealing (QA) but the converse is not true.
-Also, quantum annealing may be understood to allow for interactions with the environment including temperature effects.
+Also, quantum annealing may be understood to allow for interactions with the environment including thermal noise.